MLidstrom/Frends.Sweden.Nordea/README.md

 | Target file path | `string` | Temp directory.
 Only used if property Use temp file dir is set to true| `C:\InFolder\Temp` |

 ### Transmission header
 Settings for transmission header.
 Some settings are not customizable and will be automatically added.
-All values will be right padded if nothing else is described.
+All values will be right padded with white space if nothing else is described.

 | Property | Type | Description | Customizable | Example |
 | -------- | -------- | -------- | -------- | -------- |